thorpej/nabu-figforth/nabu-comms.md

 Possible responses: DATA-BUFFER, ERROR

-The length returned in the DATA-BUFFER response reflects the amount of data actuallty read from the underlying storage object.
+The length returned in the DATA-BUFFER response reflects the amount of data actually read from the underlying storage object.
 If the offset is beyond the object's end-of-file, then the returned length MUST be 0.
 If the read operation would cross the object's end-of-file,